murray1978/A6502/README.md

  Serial port via a 8251 at 0x8000

  ### Source
- Current source is for the v1.0 board, for the v1.1 board change address of 8251a from 0xC000 to 0x8000.
+ Current source is for the v2.0 board,

  ### Assembling the source
  Currently I am using asm80.com to assemble the code (downloads as a 64k file ) then a hex editor to trim the last 0x2000 bytes (8k)